Ptdavid0/KNA/README.md

 ## Introduction

 Welcome to the KNA - Kōdo no asobiba!

-This repository is designed as a space for developers to learn, experiment, and test various frontend technologies.
-Whether you're a beginner looking to grasp the basics or an experienced developer testing new ideas, this playground is for you!
+This repository is designed as a space of learning, experiments, and test for various frontend technologies.
+Feel free to take a look on it !

+OBS: Some of the code you will find in this repository was created by others.

 ## Features

-- Interactive examples of HTML, CSS, and JavaScript.
-- React playgrounds.
+- Starry Night
-- Responsive design testing tools.
-- Performance analysis utilities.
+- Fireworks